Highgrove House: Gardens

 The King has created a wild garden, a formal garden and a walled kitchen garden at Highgrove.
-He has also planted a large number of trees in the grounds, and holds the beech collection under the National Plant Collection scheme.
-Individual features in the gardens include the Carpet Garden, Southern Hemisphere Garden, Walled Garden, the Autumn Walk, Sundial Garden, and a Woodland Garden featuring two classical temples made from green oak and a stumpery created by Julian and Isabel Bannerman in 1996.
-The King has described his efforts as representing "...one very small attempt to heal the appalling short-sighted damage done to the soil, the landscape and our own souls" and has written that "Some may not like it, others may scoff that it is not in the 'real world' or it is merely an expensive indulgence.
+He has also planted a large number of trees in the grounds and holds the beech collection under the National Plant Collection scheme.
+Individual features include the Carpet Garden, Southern Hemisphere Garden, Walled Garden, the Autumn Walk, Sundial Garden, and a Woodland Garden featuring two classical temples made from green oak and a stumpery created by Julian and Isabel Bannerman in 1996.
+The King has described his efforts as representing "...one very small attempt to heal the appalling short-sighted damage done to the soil, the landscape and our own souls" and has written: "Some may not like it, others may scoff that it is not in the 'real world' or it is merely an expensive indulgence.
 Whatever the case, my enduring hope is that those who visit the garden may find something to inspire, excite, fascinate or soothe them".

-In 1980 the then Prince Charles was especially drawn to the 200-year-old Highgrove Cedar of Lebanon to the west of the house.
-After the diseased tree had to be felled in 2007 for safety reasons, a new oak pavilion with church-like spire was constructed over the base of the tree.
+In 1980, the then Prince Charles was especially drawn to the 200-year-old Highgrove Cedar of Lebanon to the west of the house.
+After the diseased tree had to be felled in 2007 for safety reasons, a new oak pavilion with church-like spire was constructed over its base.
 The organic design by Mark Hoare has a rustic cruck frame on Cotswold staddle stones.

-In 1981, the then Prince Charles hired American garden designer Lanning Roper, who was recommended by Camilla Parker Bowles, to design the gardens, but the project was terminated because Roper died of cancer in 1983.
-As of 2008, the Head Gardener was Debs Goodenough, who in July of that year replaced David Howard.
+In 1981, the then Prince Charles hired American garden designer Lanning Roper, who had been recommended by Camilla Parker Bowles, to design the gardens, but the project was terminated because Roper died of cancer in 1983.
+As of 2008, the Head Gardener was Debs Goodenough, who replaced David Howard in July of that year.
 Charles was initially assisted in his creation of Highgrove's gardens by Miriam Rothschild.
 He was further assisted by Lady Salisbury, who had restored the gardens of Hatfield House, and Rosemary Verey.

-In 1985, organic farming was introduced on three blocks of land as part of a move to what has been called biologically sustainable farming linked to conservation.
-The step to full organic status on the whole estate was completed in 1994.
+In 1985, organic farming was introduced on three blocks of land as part of a move to what has been described as biologically sustainable farming linked to conservation.
+Full organic status on the whole estate was completed in 1994.

-Pre-booked tours of the gardens are available to individuals and groups, between April and mid-October.
-Over 30,000 people visit the gardens annually.
+Pre-booked tours of the gardens are available to individuals and groups between April and mid-October.
+More than 30,000 people visit the gardens annually.

-The gardens were the source of inspiration for the British composer Patrick Hawes when he was asked to write a piece of music for the then Prince of Wales' 60th birthday in 2008.
-The resultant piece entitled Goddess of the Woods was first performed on the Prince's birthday in the Floral Hall of the Royal Opera House.
-Three further movements ensued to create the "Highgrove Suite" each depicting different areas of the gardens at Highgrove.
+The gardens inspired the British Composer Patrick Hawes when he was asked to write a piece of music for the then Prince of Wales' 60th birthday in 2008.
+The resultant piece, Goddess of the Woods, was first performed on the Prince's birthday in the Floral Hall of the Royal Opera House.
+Three further movements ensued to create the "Highgrove Suite", each depicting different areas of the gardens at Highgrove.
 The suite was premiered at Highgrove on 8 June 2010 with the royal harpist Claire Jones and the Philharmonia orchestra.